Troubleshooting

-The seven most common symptoms of broken URL encoding, what causes each, and the practical fix.
-From %2520 double-encoding to garbled non-English characters.
+The ten most common symptoms of broken URL encoding, what causes each, and the practical fix.
+From %2520 double-encoding and duplicate-content crawl traps to garbled non-English characters.

 Cause: This is normal.
 Browsers display the encoded form of the URL but render decoded text where they can. %20 in the address bar is correct and expected for spaces in paths.